dehora/outland/README.md

 # Outland Feature Flag Model

-## Summary: Features and Namespaces
+## Summary: Features and Groups

 A _Feature_ is identified by a _key_, and can be in an _on_ or _off_ state.
 Every feature has an owner and a version.
 As well as a state, Features may also have a set of _options_.
 These are evaluated in the on state and one option is returned.
 Each option can have a weight that affects the chance if it being returned.

-A _Namespace_ is a collection of features and also identified by a key.
-Every Namespace at least one owner.
-A Feature always belongs to one Namespace.
-Namespaces also hold a list of services and team members that are allowed access its features.
+A _Group_ is a collection of features and also identified by a key.
+Every Group at least one owner.
+A Feature always belongs to one Group.
+Groups also hold a list of services and team members that are allowed access its features.

 ## Features